 The Nexus comes equipped with the Android 5.0 Lollipop, 8.9” screen and IPS LCD TFT display that offers incomparable photo and video quality.
 This model comes with front and rear cameras and a whooping 2 GB of RAM as well as 32 GB flash memory for superior built in storage.

-This model was easy to set up, had an awesome battery life, large storage, easy to use with the Go app and integrating with the Phantom 3 quadcopter.
+Our last Phantom 3 tablet is the 8th edition of the Acer Iconia One tablet.
+This 8 inch quad core 1.3 GHz 16 GB Android tablet was easy to set up, had an awesome battery life, large storage, easy to use with the Go app and integrating with the Phantom 3 quadcopter.
 On top of all of that it has amazing live streaming ensuring that you won’t miss a second while you watch your quadcopter in flight.

 To get the most out of the DJI GO app you will want to: